Install a local development package.Source:

 additional arguments passed to

-By default, installation takes place using the current package directory.
+quick = TRUE, installation takes place using the current package

-If you have compiled code, this means that artefacts of compilation will be
+directory.
+If you have compiled code, this means that artefacts of

 If the package is loaded, it will be reloaded after installation.
 This is